Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Genshi tilted his ears quizzically.
 "How long would it take us to manufacture that much?"

-Daar paused dead in his pacing. "…not quick.
+Daar paused dead in his pacing. "...not quick.
 Years?"

 "To make as much as destroyed San Diego would take *us* seven years," Kureya reported.
 "And we monitor antimatter quite closely.
 Nobody has that kind of capacity unaccounted-for."

 "We do not have perfect understanding of every species’ industrial capability," Genshi pointed out.
 "All we know therefore is that the antimatter wasn’t made by Gaoians."

 "Okay," Daar insisted, "So what’s the advantage?
 It’s clean but it’s expensive, it’s obvious, there’s not many species that have the ability in the first place—it’s a major export of Ironclaw.
-It can be tricky to handle…I mean, as a weapon?
+It can be tricky to handle...
+I mean, as a weapon?
 It ain’t that great."

 Talo stood up quite abruptly with a groan and an audible arthritic popping.
 He strolled around the room, stretching himself out.
 "I can think of *one* strategic advantage to antimatter that might make it worthwhile as a weapon."